OSeMOSYS/otoole/docs/examples.rst

 3. Process a solution from HiGHS (CLI)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Use GLPK_ to build the model and save the problem as ``simplicity.lp``.
-Use HiGHS_ to solve the model and
+Use HiGHS_ from the command line to solve the model and
 save the solution as ``simplicity.sol``.
 Use otoole to create a folder of CSV results called ``results/``.

 HiGHS_ has the ability to write solutions in a variety of formats; ``otoole`` will process the